jmalk/dotfiles/README.md

 # dotfiles

 A backup of configuration files.
 Can be cloned into a directory, e.g. dotfiles/ then symlinked to from the home directory, or put in place manually.

+## Prerequisites

+To load plugins specified in vimrc you will need [VimPlug](https://github.com/junegunn/vim-plug).